Segfault with non-interacting atoms with Verlet scheme

 [ atomtypes ] ;name bond_type mass charge ptype sigma epsilon SW 12 0.00000 0.00000 A 0.0 0.0 DU 12 0.00000 0.00000 A 0.0 0.0 [ nonbond_params ] ; i j func SW A1 1 0.85 1e-5 SW A2 1 0.85 1e-5 SW A3 1 0.85 1e-5 ; All interactions with B1,B2,B3 are zero by default [ moleculetype ] SW 3 [ atoms ] ; nr type resnr residue atom cgnr charge mass 1 SW 1 SW SW 1 0.0 12.0 2 DU 1 SW DU 2 0.0 12.0 3 DU 1 SW T 3 0.0 12.0 ;Pull target particle [ bonds ] 1 2 6 0.0 10000 [ moleculetype ] LIP1 3 [ atoms ] 1 A1 .....
 2 A2 .....
 3 A3 ..... [ moleculetype ] LIP2 3 [ atoms ] 1 B1 .....
 2 B2 .....
 3 B3 ..... [ moleculetype ] LIP3 3 [ atoms ] 1 A1 ..... ; Interacts!
 2 B2 ..... ; Do not interact!
 3 B3 .....

-#8 Updated by Berk Hess about 4 years ago
+#8 Updated by Berk Hess over 4 years ago

 But the tail of the lipid would never come close to Sw, will it?
 So theoretically there is an issue, but in practice not.